SqueekyMouse/vagrant_ansible_lab/README.md

 The port, VM name etc. are set in the Vagrant file.

 Sample ssh config file is given in res/config.
-Once its places in \<home\>/.ssh/ , can ssh by given name, ie.\
+Once its placed in \<home\>/.ssh/ , can ssh by given name, ie.\
 ssh ansible-controller

 Ofcourse can directly ssh to virtual machines with